-Through Standard 1.3, the CAA requires programs to develop and implement a long-term strategic plan.
+Through Standard 1.5 (2017), the CAA requires programs to develop, implement, evaluate, and disseminate a long-term strategic plan.
 This standard continues to be one that is frequently cited in accreditation reviews.
 The CAA offers programs the following considerations for long-term strategic planning.

 Elements Considered by the CAA Related to a Program’s Long-Term Strategic Plan